Xeveo/cursor-commands/tech-debt-inventory.md

 ## Purpose & Scope

 When to use this command:
-- Before planning sprints or roadmaps to quantify maintenance burden
+- Before planning sprints to quantify maintenance burden and find quick wins
-- During retrospectives to document accumulated issues
+- During retrospectives or health evaluations to document accumulated issues
-- When evaluating project health or technical direction
+- When assessing technical direction and debt paydown priorities
-- To identify quick wins that build momentum

 Adapt depth based on:
 - **Quick Scan:** Focus on obvious issues (dead code, commented blocks, TODO comments)